-We email care instructions to you when ordering blue tag plants.
 One tip to be aware of immediately is their susceptibility to suffering during temporary dormancy in a box.
 So they may not appear cosmetically perfect upon arrival.

 (Cedar Sage) Scarlet flowers abound on this small, mounding, woodland sage that is native to Texas, Arizona and Northern Mexico.
 Grow it as a small scale groundcover or mix it with other shade-loving sages in a perennial border or along a path.